lukerohde/join-form/www/SCOPE.md

 -- Changing the pay_method to credit card reloads the form allowing immediate deduction -- Changing the pay_method to australian bank account reloads the form not allowing immediate deduction, setting an invalid field value to tomorrow
--- Direct Debit Release validates without deduction date -- Payroll
--- Payroll deduction valids without deduction date and frequency -- Changing between credit card and direct persist what fields can be persisted.
+-- Direct Debit Release validates without deduction date -- Payroll deduction validates without deduction date and frequency -- Changing between credit card and direct persist what fields can be persisted.